-- (a) Raw cannabis and cannabis products shall be homogenous and shelf-stable for a minimum of 60 days after opening without refrigeration. - (b) Cannabis products shall only be produced and manufactured (1) using ingredients and components permitted by the U.S. Food and Drug Administration for the specified use in food or food manufacturing pursuant to the Substances Added to Food inventory, if edible, (2) with equipment that meets the standards set forth under 21 CFR Part 211 subpart D, and (3) in facilities that meet the standards set forth under 21 CFR Part 211 subpart C.
+- (a) Raw cannabis and cannabis products shall be homogenous and shelf-stable for a minimum of 60 days after opening without refrigeration. - (b) Cannabis products shall only be produced and manufactured (1) using ingredients and components permitted by the U.S. Food and Drug Administration for the specified use in food or food manufacturing pursuant to the Substances Added to Food inventory, if edible, (2) with equipment that meets the standards set forth under 21 CFR Part 211 subpart D, and (3) in facilities that meet the standards set forth under 21 CFR Part 211 subpart C. - (c) Cannabis shall only incorporate cannabis-derived terpenes and other cannabis-derived additives that are either (1) derived from cannabis grown and regulated in the State of Connecticut, or (2) extracted (A) by a person credentialed by the state of Connecticut or another state, territory or possession of the United States or another sovereign entity for the production or manufacturing of hemp products, and (B) directly from raw hemp grown by a licensed hemp grower under a federally-approved state program regulated by a state agency.
+Such hemp and hemp products shall be deemed cannabis pursuant to section 21a-420z of the Connecticut General Statutes once received by the cannabis establishment.

-- (c) Cannabis shall only incorporate cannabis-derived terpenes and other cannabis-derived additives that are derived from cannabis grown and regulated in the State of Connecticut. - (d) Cannabis shall not incorporate terpenes from any source other than cannabis grown and regulated in the State of Connecticut. - (e) Edible cannabis products capable of maintaining a defined external form or outline shall be in cuboid or spherical form, or such other form as approved by the commissioner, and conspicuously stamped, embossed, imprinted, or otherwise marked with the capital letters "THC" in plain font, each stamp comprising not less than twenty-five per cent of the largest side of the product's exterior. - (f) Cannabis shall not bear notable likeness to a commercial product not containing cannabis. - (g) Cannabis shall not be in the form of capsules, pills, tablets, sublinguals, nor suppositories or other product forms intended to be administered in or through a bodily orifice or membrane other than orally. - (h) Cannabis shall not be designed, molded or created in a form that is obscene or indecent, may encourage use of cannabis by persons under the age of twenty-one, or is customarily associated with persons under the age of twenty-one. - (i) Cannabis shall not be produced or manufactured (1) in the presence of a pesticide chemical not authorized by the commissioner, or (2) using a solvent other than a United States Pharmacopeia 467 Class 3 organic solvent, as confirmed by laboratory testing.
+- (d) Cannabis shall not incorporate terpenes (1) from any source other than [cannabis grown and regulated in the State of Connecticut] as provided in subsection (c) of this section, and (2) in an amount that comprises greater than ten per cent of the cannabis. - (e) Edible cannabis products capable of maintaining a defined external form or outline shall be in cuboid or spherical form, or such other form as approved by the commissioner, and conspicuously stamped, embossed, imprinted, or otherwise marked with the capital letters "THC" in plain font, each stamp comprising not less than twenty-five per cent of the largest side of the product's exterior. - (f) Cannabis shall not bear notable likeness to a commercial product not containing cannabis. - (g) Cannabis shall not be in the form of capsules, pills, tablets, sublinguals, nor suppositories or other product forms intended to be administered in or through a bodily orifice or membrane other than orally. - (h) Cannabis shall not be designed, molded or created in a form that is obscene or indecent, may encourage use of cannabis by persons under the age of twenty-one, or is customarily associated with persons under the age of twenty-one. - (i) Cannabis shall not be produced or manufactured (1) in the presence of a pesticide chemical not authorized by the commissioner, or (2) using a solvent other than a United States Pharmacopeia 467 Class 3 organic solvent, as confirmed by laboratory testing.

-Section 21a-XXX-27.
+Section 21a-421j-27.
 Cannabis Content Restrictions.
-Except as otherwise provided in section 21a-XXX-29, cannabis permitted for sale to a consumer, qualifying patient, or caregiver shall not contain any of the following and any cannabis not in compliance with this section shall be deemed adulterated:
+Except as otherwise provided in section 21a-421j-29, cannabis permitted for sale to a consumer, qualifying patient, or caregiver shall not contain any of the following and any cannabis not in compliance with this section shall be deemed adulterated: